jonmatifa/ArtnetWifi/README.md

 This example will receive multiple universes via Art-Net and control a strip of ws2811 leds via Adafruit's [NeoPixel library](https://github.com/adafruit/Adafruit_NeoPixel).

+### ArtNetWifiNeoPixel-AP

+This example, based on the one above it, acts as a wifi access point to control a strip of ws2811 leds.

 ### ArtnetWifiTransmit

 This is a simple transmitter.
 Send 3 byte over into the Art-Net, to make a RGB light ramp-up in white.